Location

 This is an introductory course to enable a basic level understanding of the topic area.

-If you wish to develop your skills beyond this, in order to be able to provide ammonia monitoring design and evidence-gathering expertise, please contact UKCEH for further information and discussion.
+If you wish to develop your skills beyond this course to be able to provide ammonia monitoring design and evidence-gathering expertise, please contact UKCEH for further information and discussion.

 Level: